 In fact, across the EU, the share of environmental and of energy tax revenues as a percentage of total tax revenues has actually reduced by 1% since 1995.
 Over the same time, carbon emissions have increased.

 Under the proposal to revise the Energy Tax Directive, diesel fuel would gradually face higher minimum levels of taxation per litre compared to petrol.
 That’s because diesel has higher energy content and generates more CO2 emissions per litre than petrol.
 It might upset the Express but even the coalition government is committed to reducing carbon emissions.

 In any case, how much the new ETD changes things will largely depend on pre-existing national rates and on how Member States want to apply the different tax rates.
 Considering that the proposal is revenue neutral it would seem logical that if the cost of one energy source goes up others will go down.
 Even then, the Commission proposal is just that – a proposal.
 If the Parliament and government ministers don’t like it, then it will be amended.

 Still, if Macer Hall’s superb distortions weren’t good enough, the Express editorial is laugh-out-loud funny.
 Using the most purple of prose, it thunders that:

 “Countries on the European mainland may lack the will to resist the EU political elite but the British people will not give up their island kingdom without a fight!”

 Is anyone asking us to give up our ‘island kingdom’ (apart from those who want to abolish the monarchy)?
 Thought not.
 In the meantime we can all wait for a wonderful headline to appear: “secret EU plot to abolish Daily Express”……Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.